-Caen lies close to the D-Day Landing Beaches and is so easy to get to via the ferry port of Ouistreham with regular sailings to Portsmouth and its own airport at Carpiquet with direct flights all year round to London Southened.
+Caen lies close to the D-Day Landing Beaches and is so easy to get to via the ferry port of Ouistreham with regular sailings to Portsmouth and its own airport at Carpiquet with direct flights from spring to end of October to London Southened.
 Beaches and resorts where you can enjoy traditional seaside fun are just on the doorstep.
 Caen even has its own yachting marina, the Bassin Saint-Pierre, reaching into the heart of town.

 Historically, it was due in large part to William the Conqueror that Caen grew into a great city beside the Orne.
 William’s wife, Matilda of Flanders, was also involved.
 Each ordered a grand abbey, the Abbaye aux Hommes for William, the Abbaye aux Dames for Matilda, both hugely impressive places to this day.
 In between them, the many-turreted castle was one of the most important in the duchy of Normandy; now, its walls conceal two museums.